zipizap/prosody/readme.md

 ### Upgrade

-When migrating from 0.10, you need to update the database once:
+When migrating from prosody 0.10, you need to update the database once:

 ```bash
 docker-compose exec server bash